-II.A.2.
+- 2.4.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core)

-II.A.2.a) At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: (Core)
+(Core) - 2.4.a.
+At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: (Core)

-Minimum FTE Support Required for the Program Director
+Number of Approved Resident Positions Minimum FTE Support Required for the Program Director

-0.20
+1-6 0.20

-0.35
+7-10 0.35

-0.40
+11-15 0.40

-0.45
+16-20 0.45

-0.50